hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 where the `queryId` is a cluster-wide unique identifier of a query, and the `edgeId` is an identifier of the edge between two remote operators, which is unique for the query.

-Every stream uses the **same** `Connection` object for the duration of the query.
-This guarantees that the order of received rows is equal to the send order, as described in Section 1.3.
-If a connection is broken in the middle of query execution, the query is canceled with an error.
+A stream may produce zero, one or more batches with rows.
+A stream might be ordered or unordered depending on the plan.
+In the ordered stream, batches must be processed on the receiver in the same order as they produced on the sender.
+In the unordered stream, batches might be processed in any order.
+To support the ordered case, every batch has a monotonically increasing ordinal, that is used by the receiver to define the correct processing order, as described in Section 1.3.

 The original query plan is split into one or more **fragments**.
 The split occurs across relational operators that require data movement between members, called **exchanges**.